h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 AUC (Area Under the ROC Curve)
 ##############################

 This model metric is used to evaluate how well a binary classification model is able to distinguish between true positives and false positives.
 An AUC of 1 indicates a perfect classifier, while an AUC of .5 indicates a poor classifier, whose performance is no better than random guessing.
-H2O uses the trapezoidal rule to approximate the area under the ROC curve. (*Tip: AUC is usually the best stopping metric for an imbalanced binary target*.)
+H2O uses the trapezoidal rule to approximate the area under the ROC curve.

 H2O uses the trapezoidal rule to approximate the area under the ROC curve. (**Tip**: AUC is usually not the best metric for an imbalanced binary target because a high number of True Negatives can cause the AUC to look inflated.
 For an imbalanced binary target, we recommend AUCPR or MCC.)